Ian-Davenport/DevOps-Course-Starter/README.md

 TO:
     if: github.ref_name == 'todo-app-ian-module_8'
 due to a new pipleline being created in Heroku with name from line 25 and not the already given name.

+Line 25 returned to  if: github.ref_name == 'module_8' as pipeline doesn't progress to
+Docker in Github actions if I ask it to use 'todo-app-ian-module_8'